topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.2.1 1602A LCD Display
 The 1602A LCD is a character display module commonly used in embedded systems.
-On the D3-G board, the LCD's SDA and SCL lines can be connected to GPIO pins configured for I2C.
+On the TOPST D3-G board, the LCD's SDA and SCL lines can be connected to GPIO pins configured for I2C.
 Once connected, the LCD can be controlled using the Linux I2C tools or custom software.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)